zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 Direct action in ecological restoration.
 Physical work that heals.

 **ADVOCACY:**
-Speak for the voiceless—the species, the systems, the future.
+Speak for the voiceless, the species, the systems, the future.

 ## 6.8 — The Intergenerational Weave